2022–23 FC Barcelona Femení season: July

-On 5 July, Barcelona announced that the captain Alexia Putellas had suffered an anterior cruciate ligament injury on her left knee while training with the Spanish national team at the Euro 2022 tournament.
+On 5 July, Barcelona announced that captain Alexia Putellas had suffered an anterior cruciate ligament injury in her left knee while training with the Spanish national team in England at the Euro 2022 tournament.
 On 11 July, it was announced that Alexia would undergo an operation the next day.
 Also on 11 July, Barcelona announced the signing of striker Salma Paralluelo, who signed until 2026.
 On 12 July, Alexia had her operation.
-It was a success, though Alexia will likely miss the majority of the season due to recovery; it was estimated that the earliest she can return to play will be April 2023.
+A success, the nature of the injury and the recovery meant she was still set miss the majority of the season due to recovery; it was estimated that the earliest she could return to play would be April 2023.

 On 22 July, Barcelona's Nigerian striker Asisat Oshoala won the African Women's Footballer of the Year award for a record 5th time.

 On 26 July, the contract renewal of defender Emma Ramírez until 2024 was announced.
 Barcelona also announced the signing of 16-year-old midfielder Vicky López, who signed until 2027.

 On 31 July, Barcelona defender Lucy Bronze won the Euro 2022 tournament with England and striker Geyse Ferreira won the Copa América with Brazil.